Enterprise Privacy & Compliance Framework — BlueNexus

 1.2 Joint Controllers

-We do not become a Joint Controller unless explictly agreed in writing.
+BlueNexus does not become a Joint Controller unless explicitly agreed in writing.

 2. Lawful Bases for Processing (Article 6)